-Fort Lauderdale Spinal Cord Injury Attorney
+Fort Lauderdale Spinal Cord Injury Attorneys

 According to information from the National Spinal Cord Injury Statistical Center, there are approximately 291,000 people in the United States currently living with a spinal cord injury, and about 17,730 new spinal cord injuries each year.
 Most of the sufferers of this type of injury are male, and the average age to suffer a spinal cord injury is 43.
 Spinal cord injuries are among the most serious injuries a person can suffer, almost always causing life-altering impacts and secondary complications that can reduce life expectancy, as well as the quality of one’s life.